Organizations, Users, and Access Management

 When using the Arraylake API, the org identifier prefixes a repository name to uniquely identify a repository.
 For example

-represents the sentinel-repo
+my-company/sentinel-repo represents the sentinel-repo belonging to my-company.

 Arraylake orgs are created by the Earthmover team once your account has been provisioned.